Lojban grammar: Syntax and semantics

 Such standards, however, are to be attained with certain carefulness:

-It is important to note that new Lojbanists will not be able to speak 'perfectly' when first learning Lojban.
+new Lojbanists will not be able to speak 'perfectly' when first learning Lojban.
 In fact, you may never speak perfectly in 'natural' Lojban conversation, even though you achieve fluency in the language.
 No English speaker always speaks textbook English in natural conversation; Lojban speakers will also make grammatical errors when talking quickly.
 Lojbanists will, however, be able to speak or write unambiguously if they are careful, which is difficult if not impossible with a natural language.